Drutten/ecommerce-client/README.md

+# Ecommerce-client

+## Description

+This project is a React application which I created to use [E-commerce API](https://github.com/Drutten/ecommerce).

+This project is created in educational purpose.

+## Technologies

+The project was created with
+- React version: 17.0.2
+- React-router-dom version: 5.2.0

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).